pathoplexus/pathoplexus/README.md

 For the full Pathoplexus experience, head over to [Pathoplexus.org](https://pathoplexus.org/) to [browse our database](https://pathoplexus.org/organism-selector/search), [submit your own samples](https://pathoplexus.org/docs/how-to/upload_sequences), or read more about our [aims and governance](https://pathoplexus.org/about).

 ### Our software
-Pathoplexus is powered by a new open-source software package, [Loculus](https://loculus.org).
+Pathoplexus is powered by a new open-source software package, **[Loculus](https://loculus.org)**.
 Loculus is a general purpose tool for running virus sequence databases: anyone can use it to launch their own database for their pathogens of interest.
 These might include internal laboratory databases, or databases for collaborations or consortia.
-(Check out their [GitHub](https://github.com/loculus-project/loculus))
+(Check out the [Loculus GitHub](https://github.com/loculus-project/loculus))
 <br>
 <br>
 <br>
 <br>
 <br>

+## Contributing

+For most contributions to new Pathoplexus features, please add new features to the underlying database software [Loculus](https://github.com/loculus-project/loculus).
+If you are contributing changes to the Pathoplexus documentation and configuration, please use this repository.

 ## The Technical Bit

-### How we relate to the Loculus code
+### How this repository works
-This repo builds the specific images (just website at least for now) for anything in Loculus that needs a custom image for Pathoplexus.
+This repo builds the Pathoplexus website, which consists of the Loculus website code with a number of files overlaid on top of it.
+It also configures the version of Loculus that Pathoplexus is built against, and that is used for the other components,  and it contains the _values_ that are used to configure the Loculus deployment.

 This repository is an **overlay** over the [loculus monorepo](https://github.com/loculus-project/loculus).
 One can imagine this as the monorepo folder within this repository being copied on-top of the loculus monorepo.
 Then build the website image is built.
 This means this repository only contains Pathoplexus-specific files.